phelmkamp/immut/README.md

 [![codecov](https://codecov.io/gh/phelmkamp/immut/branch/main/graph/badge.svg?token=79CVDP412S)](https://codecov.io/gh/phelmkamp/immut)

 In Go, immutability is limited to primitive types and structs (via the `const` keyword and pass-by-value respectively).
-This module provides read-only slices, maps, and pointers via the low/zero-cost abstractions `roslices.Slice`, `romaps.Map`, and `roptrs.Ptr`.
+This module provides read-only slices, maps, and pointers via the low/zero-cost abstractions `roslices.Slice`, `romaps.Map`, and `corptrs.Ptr`.
 Go 1.18+ parameterized types (AKA generics) are used to support any underlying type.

 In addition, the `cowslices` and `cowmaps` packages provide copy-on-write semantics.
 The mutating functions clone the underlying value before the write-operation is performed